SebGSX/AI-ML-Bootstrap/README.md

 your day-to-day job.
 Such prohibition may be due to confidentiality as well as statutory and regulatory compliance reasons.
 I am neither an attorney nor qualified to give legal advice, I thus urge you to obtain advice as appropriate.

-I am able to use ChatGPT freely in this context because the entire project is open-source and I own all the IP.
+I was able to use ChatGPT freely in this context because the entire project is open-source and I own all the IP.
-Specifically, I built the project using my own time, software, services, hardware, etc and did so outside the course and scope of my employment meaning that I legitimately own the intellectual property and all rights under copyright.
+Specifically, I built the project using my own time, software, services, hardware, etc. and did so outside the course and scope of my employment.
+As such, I legitimately own the intellectual property and all rights under copyright.
-Your circumstances may differ, I strongly recommend you obtain advice as appropriate.
+Your circumstances may differ, I strongly recommend that you obtain advice as appropriate.

+> As of September 2025, the above note remains valid.

 #### AI-Assisted Proofreading and Copyediting

-ChatGPT assisted greatly in preparing all documentation for this project.
+ChatGPT assisted greatly in preparing all initial (2023) documentation for this project.
 The AI assisted with proofreading and copyediting by assessing accuracy, completeness, and style as well as tone.
 The AI assessed style and tone in terms of grammar, politeness, professionalism, and spelling.
+As of September 2025, I continue to use AIs for proofreading and copyediting; however, I now use Grok.

 #### AI-Assisted Learning

 When learning, time is a vital factor.
 Given the gaps and other shortcomings in my expertise noted in this full disclosure section, traditional learning methods would have been too time-consuming for a part-time project.
-With ChatGPT, I have an on-demand, cost-effective tutor that is also a polymath.
-No more searching through Google, Stack Exchange, GitHub, Kindle books, package code, sample code, research papers, etc.; all I need do is ask ChatGPT.
+With AI, I had and continue to have, an on-demand, cost-effective tutor that is also a polymath.
+No more searching through Google, Stack Exchange, GitHub, Kindle books, package code, sample code, research papers, etc.; all I need do is ask the AI for help.
+That doesn't negate good reference material, but it does make finding the right reference material less time-consuming.

-Don't get me wrong, traditional tools are great; however, the number of dead ends, rabbit holes, and wild goose chases caused by the ineptitude of being a newcomer are highly wasteful.
-Good as they are, search engines struggle with context, which also wastes time.
+Don't get me wrong, traditional tools are great; however, the number of dead ends, rabbit holes, and wild goose chases caused by the difficulties inherent to being a newcomer are highly wasteful.
 By contrast, having an ever-patient tutor that can just as quickly answer a question about coding as it can about the best way to phrase something, is an efficiency windfall.
 Add to that the ability to create effective samples, and AI-assisted learning can be a highly efficient way to learn when used correctly.

 > While AI-assisted learning is a game-changer by any definition, it isn't infallible.
 Just like all tutors, AIs
 > make mistakes whether from issues with their training, issues with out-of-date information, or unintended biases.